Aviation SMS Training Resistance More than Just “Boring”

 - Safety performance is as important as their other duties’ performance;

-- The aviation industry is inherently risky (e.g., great place to use safety statistics) and attitudes towards SMS will heavily influence their level of safety; and
+- The aviation industry is inherently risky (e.g., a great place to use safety statistics) and attitudes towards SMS will heavily influence their level of safety; and

 - That their involvement and input in the SMS will directly dictate the policies and procedures that set the tone for the work environment and consequently affect safety culture.

 Related Aviation SMS Training Articles